-366 million people suffered from diabetes in 2011, resulting in health care expenditures corresponding to 11% of the world’s health care costs.
-The number of people with diabetes is expected to reach 552 million people by 2030 and related healthcare costs may rise to 40% of the total healthcare budget in high incidence countries (Source: International Diabetes Federation).
-Despite these daunting numbers, our knowledge about the pathophysiology of diabetes type 1 and 2 remains limited and many questions about the relation of the β-cell mass, β-cell function and the metabolism of different tissues remain unanswered, largely due to insufficient technology.
+Approximately 537 million people suffered from diabetes in 2021.
+This number is projected to be 643 million by 2030 and 783 million by 2045, and related healthcare costs may rise to 40% of the total healthcare budget in high incidence countries (Source: International Diabetes Federation).
+Despite these daunting numbers, our knowledge about the pathophysiology of the disease remains limited and many questions about the relation of the β-cell mass, β-cell function and the metabolism of different tissues remain unanswered, largely due to insufficient technology.

-Our research is/was funded by: The Swedish Research Council, The Juvenile Diabetes Foundation, The Kempe Foundations, Umeå University, Diabetesfonden, NovoNordisk, The diabetes Wellness foundation, Barndiabetesfonden and the European Union (FP7).
+Our research is/was funded by: The Swedish Research Council, The Juvenile Diabetes Foundation, The Kempe Foundations, Umeå University, Diabetesfonden, NovoNordisk, The diabetes Wellness foundation, Barndiabetesfonden and the European Union.